Darwinkel/ShepardTTS/README.md

 # ShepardTTS

-[ShepardTTS](https://shepardtts.darwinkel.net) is a fine-tuned [XTTS v2.0.3](https://docs.coqui.ai/en/latest/models/xtts.html) model, trained on paired dialogue/audio samples from the Mass Effect 2 and Mass Effect 3 base games.
+[ShepardTTS](https://shepardtts.darwinkel.net) is a free and open-source fine-tuned [XTTS v2.0.3](https://docs.coqui.ai/en/latest/models/xtts.html) model, trained on paired dialogue/audio samples from the Mass Effect 2 and Mass Effect 3 base games.

 Pull requests, feature requests, and discussion are welcome!

+If you are a researcher, and you want access to the public ShepardTTS deployment, contact me.

 ## History (and other experiments)
 I initially [fine-tuned SpeechT5](https://huggingface.co/learn/audio-course/chapter6/fine-tuning), but the results were disappointing.
 That model very frequently produced garbage and/or hallucinated output for most voices.
 Interestingly, it also had a very strong bias towards female speakers.